 8 Ways to care for your pothos in winter

 Here are my 8 easy tips for caring for pothos indoor and outdoors in winter.

-Fertilizing pothos before winter is important to help it to strengthen its roots, stems and leaves before the weather turns cold.
-Apply a slow release fertilizer in fall so that the plant has time to absorb the nutrients before it slows its growth in winter.
+Fertilizing your pothos plant before winter is important to help it to strengthen its roots, stems and leaves before the weather turns cold.
+Apply a slow release fertilizer in Fall so that the plant has time to absorb the nutrients before it slows its growth in winter.